Clytemnestra: Background

-Clytemnestra was the daughter of Tyndareus and Leda, King and Queen of Sparta, making her a Spartan Princess.
-According to myth, Zeus appeared to Leda in the form of a swan, raping and impregnating her.
-She then laid with her husband the same night, and later gave birth to a set of two eggs: one fathered by Zeus that Helen and Pollux emerged from, and one fathered by Tyndareus that Castor and Clytemnestra emerged from.
-Her other sisters were Philonoe, Phoebe and Timandra.
+Clytemnestra is most commonly described as having two husbands: Agamemnon and Aegisthus.
+Some sources name a third, Tantalus, whom Agamemnon slays before taking Clytemnestra as his wife.
+The child Clytemnestra has with her first husband is killed too.
+Another myth says both Agamemnon and his brother Menelaus, King of Sparta, compete as suitors for Clytemnestra and Helen's hands, with Agamemnon marrying Clytemnestra and Menelaus marrying Helen.
+Clytemnestra becomes queen of Mycenae through the marriage and bears Agamemnon four children: Orestes, Electra, Iphigenia, and Chrysothemis.
+Some time after Agamemnon leaves for Troy, Clytemnestra begins an affair with Aegisthus, son of Thyestes and her husband's cousin.
+After murdering Agamemnon, they rule Mycenae as king and queen consort.
+They have a son, Aletes, and two daughters, Erigone and Helen.

-In myth, Clytemnestra is most commonly described as having two husbands: Agamemnon and Aegisthus.
-Some sources name a third, Tantalus, whom Agamemnon slew before taking Clytemnestra as his wife.
-More commonly, both Agamemnon and his brother Menelaus, king of Sparta, competed as suitors for Clytemnestra and Helen's hands, with Agamemnon marrying Clytemnestra and Menelaus marrying Helen.
-Clytemnestra became queen of Mycenae through the marriage and bore Agamemnon four children: Orestes, Electra, Iphigenia, and Chrysothemis.
-Some time after Agamemnon left for Troy, Clytemnestra began an affair with Aegisthus, son of Thyestes and her husband's cousin.
-After murdering Agamemnon, they ruled Mycenae jointly.
-Together they had a son, Aletes, and a daughter, Erigone.
+According to Stesichorus, Tyndareus forgets to honor Aphrodite while sacrificing to the gods.
+Angry at Tyndareus for excluding her, the goddess curses his daughters to be adulterous wives.

 Mythology

-After Helen was taken by Paris to Troy, her husband, Menelaus, asked all Helen's suitors, including Agamemnon, to help retrieve her.
-Greek forces gathered at the port city of Aulis, but consistently weak winds prevented the fleet from sailing to Troy.
-The priest Calchas prophesized that the winds would be favorable if Agamemnon sacrificed his daughter Iphigenia to the goddess Artemis to atone for killing her sacred deer.
-Agamemnon persuaded Clytemnestra to send Iphigenia to him, telling her he was going to marry her to the hero Achilles.
-When Iphigenia arrived at Aulis, she was sacrificed, the winds turned, and the troops set sail for Troy.
+After Helen is taken by Paris to Troy, her husband, Menelaus, asks all Helen's suitors, including Agamemnon, to help retrieve her.
+Greek forces gather at the port city of Aulis, but consistently weak winds prevent the fleet from sailing to Troy.
+The priest Calchas prophesies that the winds will be favorable if Agamemnon sacrifices his daughter Iphigenia to the goddess Artemis to atone for killing her sacred deer.
+Agamemnon persuades Clytemnestra to send Iphigenia to him, telling her he is going to marry her to the hero Achilles.
+When Iphigenia arrives at Aulis, she is sacrificed, the winds turn, and the troops set sail for Troy.